Create your custom weekly workout schedule.

 Start with 15 minutes of exercise per day and progress 3-5 minutes per week as appropriate.
 Cardio exercise good for this level includes activities similar to brisk walking, partner dancing, yard work or vigorous household cleaning.
-Refer to the Metabolic Equivalent article and pick activities between 3-5 MET.
-Maintain a moderate (5/10) exercise effort level.
+Refer to the metabolic equivalent article and pick activities with an exercise intensity rating between 3-5 'MET'.
+Maintain a moderate (5/10) effort level as you exercise.

 Another option for strengthening would be to include physical activities that require some type of muscular exertion, such as weeding, waxing your car, or planting shrubs.
-If you take this approach, watch your posture to protect your back and knees, and consider including at least 1 core / back strengthening workout per week into your program.
+If you take this approach, watch your posture to protect your back and knees, and include back strengthening exercises at least 1 time per week.

 For flexibility training, the article on home stretching exercises has a good routine for the major muscle groups.
 Follow this routine 3 times per week or more.
 This will help you prevent muscular discomfort, strain and injury and it will also make everyday activities like bending and reaching much easier.